Effective date: March 30, 2026

 By using OctoProctor Services, you acknowledge that:

-- You agree to follow the guidelines and recommendations in this Policy
+- You have been informed of the health and safety guidelines and recommendations in this Policy

-- You understand your rights and responsibilities regarding health and safety
+- You understand the health and safety information provided herein

-- You will promptly report any health and safety concerns
+- You are aware of the reporting channels available for health and safety concerns

-- You understand that you are responsible for your own health and safety while using the Services
+- You are responsible for your own health and safety while using the Services

-Testing Institutions should ensure that test-takers are informed of relevant health and safety information before using OctoProctor Services.
+Testing Institutions are required to ensure that test-takers are adequately informed of health and safety matters before using OctoProctor Services.
+In particular, Testing Institutions must:

-If you do not agree with or cannot comply with these health and safety guidelines, please contact your Testing Institution to discuss alternative arrangements.
+For Test Takers: If you have questions or concerns about these health and safety guidelines, or if you have not received the disclosures described above from your Testing Institution, please contact your Testing Institution to discuss alternative arrangements.